The G-NAF dataset contains all physical addresses in Australia.

 There are three ways to access G-NAF: Geoscape wholesales the product to our network of value-added resellers and integrators who take G-NAF to market as a raw dataset, as part of a software solution or part of an integrated solution, including consultancy, to tailor the product to your specific requirements.
 The Australian Government releases G-NAF, along with Geoscape’s Administrative Boundaries, under open data terms through data.gov.au.
 GNAF address data is utilised in Geoscape’s address API services

 G-NAF is produced from data provided to Geoscape by contributor organisations.
 If you would like to add or change an address, you will need to contact your local government or state land agency.
-In some cases we may be able to provide some assistance.
-Use the Contact Us form to make an enquiry.
+In some cases, we may be able to provide some assistance.

 G-NAF does not contain any personal information or details relating to an individual or business.